Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: The test problem

-The cases for 3, 5, 10 and 30 channels are shown in Fig. \ref{abdistrib}.
-One can see that probability of observing zeros in the expected background is very high for many-channel cases.
-For just the last channel the probability of observing no events in it is around 12\% for 5-channel case, 40\% for 10 channel case and 76\% for 30 channel case.
+With such parameters the probability of observing zeros in the expected background is very high for many-channel cases.
+For just the last channel the probability of observing no events in it is around 12\% for the 5-channel case, 40\% for the 10-channel case and 76\% for the 30-channel case.

 Most of the tests of intervals were performed in this paper for the one-sided confidence level of 90\%.
-In some cases, especially for the cases without uncertainties, which are typically calculated very fast, the levels of 99\% and even 99.845\% ($3 \sigma$ level) were tested\footnote{ Different values of these multiple parameters were not still scanned consistently with the final software versions of all methods because it is extremely time-consuming.
-But some partial tests with different parameters did not indicate that the conclusions might depend on them.
-Anyway, it is better to use methods that work at least at particular conditions, than to use methods that may not work at all.}.
+In some cases, especially for the cases without uncertainties, which are typically calculated very quickly, the levels of 99\% and even 99.845\% ($3 \sigma$ level) were tested.